benfertig/timestamper/README.md

 * This button stops the timer.
 Pressing the stop button will also record a new note, timestamped with the timer's current time, indicating that the user has finished entering notes, as well as allow the user to select a different output file.

 ### 4 - Rewind button
-* This button rewinds the timer the specified amount of seconds (see 4.1 directly below)
+* This button rewinds the timer the specified amount of seconds (see 4.1 directly below).

 ### 4.1 - Rewind amount
 * Enter the number of seconds you would like to rewind the timer here.

 ### 5 - Fast-forward button
-* This button fast-forwards the timer the specified amount of seconds (see 5.1 directly below)
+* This button fast-forwards the timer the specified amount of seconds (see 5.1 directly below).

 ### 4.1 - Fast-forward amount
 * Enter the number of seconds you would like to fast-forward the timer here.